 How to prepare for a Great Walk

 Preparation starts with how you are going to get to the Great Walk and back.
 Circuit walks are obviously more convenient to finish where you started, which are the Kepler Track and the Tongariro Northern Circuit.
-For the other walks you need to consider transportation at the start and end of the walk.
+For the other walks, you need to consider transportation at the start and end of the walk.
 There are plenty of transport operators in Great Walk locations who can take you back to where you parked your car or to and from your chosen accommodation.

 Sufficient food and water needs to be taken, as well as clothing for all weather types.
 See our article on How to Prepare for a Great Walk in New Zealand for more tips.